 Please note that it would be preferred that you empower your attorney to represent you at the state enforcement service according to the judgement.
 In such case, an attorney will deal with fulfilment of the judgement (receipt of alimony, reclamation of real estate from unlawful owner, compensation for moral damages, etc.).

-A power of attorney for representation in courts includes information on an attorney (full name and registered place of residence; his/her passport details of an attorney and registration number of the taxpayer identification card (formerly called individual taxpayer number in powers of attorney) may be additionally indicated).
+A power of attorney for representation in courts includes information on an attorney (full name and registered place of residence; his/her passport details and registration number of the taxpayer identification card (formerly called individual taxpayer number in powers of attorney) may be additionally indicated).
 Therefore, to notarise a power of attorney, you need to provide a notary with the information stated above.

-By a power of attorney, you may transfer your powers either to one or several persons who will act independently from each other.
+Under a power of attorney, you may transfer your powers either to one or several persons who will act independently from each other.